amityosefi/TheLionKingMaze/README.md

 # TheLionKingMaze
 A client-server maze game.

-Java, GUI with JavaFX and CSS.
+**Technologies**:  Java, GUI made with JavaFX and CSS.

-Made by Amit Yosefi
+Using Bridge design pattern, and search algorithms.

+# How to run the project

+1. Clone or download the project.
+2. To run the project go to src folder, then run Main class.**

+** Make sure to use jdk 8.

+# Testing
+To run the tests files of each module go to src/test and run the test of the required module.